 Examples are remains of mining and whaling.

-Spitsbergen has approx. 2500 inhabitants, (roughly the same as the number of Polar Bears).
+Spitsbergen has approx. 2500 inhabitants, (roughly the same as the number of Polar Bears in the Barentz Sea).
 Longyearbyen is the capital.
-Barentsburg with its Coalmines comes second.
-900 people from Russia and the Ukraine live there, working for Trust Arktikugol.
+Barentsburg with its coalmines comes second.
+450 people from Russia and the Ukraine live there, working for Trust Arktikugol.
 It is a Russian enclave with its own powerstation, hospital, hotel, sportshall and even greenhouse and a farm with pigs and cattle.
 The Russian consulate can be found in Barentsburg.